- Companies, promoted by consultants, continually propose that they would like to move to make to order.

 - More and less biased information.
 This is, in fact, one of Amazon’s significant assets, its review database.
 When people shop in stores, there are no product descriptions and no objective reviews in the store.
 Stores have poor information quality to them.
-That is, the information about products is both low, and the only sources of information tend to be the biased salespeople in the store.
+The information about products is both low, and the only sources of information tend to be the biased salespeople in the store.

 - Convenience (no driving to a store, finding parking, walking around the store)

 - The ability to be shown related products (Amazon does this exceptionally well)

 - Capacity to try out some products (such as read parts of books and listen to music), although the ability to try or test other products is a disadvantage (such as trying on clothes or shoes or driving a car).

 The Effect of Amazon on Online Shopping

 However, for many years, poor e-commerce websites combined with trust issues, and the resistance that many people had to change their shopping habits, restricted online shopping from overall retail sales.
 However, that is rapidly changing.
 Lots of credit must go to Amazon.
 Amazon set the standard for web design and customer service that the rest of the online sources were required to emulate.
 Amazon has been so successful that it has been considered a culprit in Borders’ closure and some Best Buy Stores.